metapolator/metapolator/working-UI-demo.md

   * sidebearings _(value pair, e.g. “40|30”, = front|back, **not** left|right)_
 * X-height _(tricky, works only for latin and needs preparation in the incoming ufo)_

 These work on the selections that can be made in the specimen, i.e. (multiple) masters and (multiple) glyphs.
-We can make a nice interim design for this panel, something very simple with a hint of things to come.

 ### interim design